ViewSonic Library > Tech > Explained > What is Frame Rate?

 Final Thoughts

-Although monitors are not directly responsible for producing frame rate, the concept is still relevant to them.
+Although monitors are not directly responsible for producing frame rates, the concept is still relevant to them.
 In simple terms, no matter how good the refresh rate is on your monitor or display, you will not be able to reap the full rewards unless your graphics card and processor are able to produce a sufficient frame rate.
+Make sure to visit the ViewSonic range of monitors for displays suited for all frame rates.